enoki-inc/aither/README.md

 # Aither - Browser-Based Multiplayer Desktop Environment

 Aither is the browser-based version of our containerized multiplayer desktop environment Aither.
 By utilizing tailscale, we can make this desktop accessible in the web browser of any user on the same tailscale network that it is authenticated to.
+We have added a sidecar container that allows for accessing the contents of any s3 bucket directly through Aither.

 Check out our image on dockerhub: https://hub.docker.com/r/enokiinc/aither